mvollmer/seamless-cockpit/README.md

 In addition, Cockpit is configured to exclusively use OAuth for authentication, instead of the normal user and password prompts.

-When OAuth is used, Cockpit looks for a `?access_token=...` parameter in the initial GET request.
+When OAuth is used, Cockpit initiates a "implicit grant" scheme with the max-pane server to get a access token.
 This token is passed to `cockpit-auth-mock-pane`.

 The job of `cockpit-auth-mock-pane` is now to verify that the token is